How to Decorate a Beautiful Christmas Tree: Tips from a Pro

 Choosing a Tree

-• Ballard offers some nice prelit trees (7.5’ w/ 4000 branch tips) and Balsam Hill offers a range of beautiful trees in various sizes and degrees of fullness (7.5’ w/ from 2700 – 5000 branch tips) and various light options as well as unlit.
-And Overstock (Now BB&B) and Amazon offer more affordable Dunhill lit and unlit trees (7.5’ w/ 2500 branch tips).
+King of Christmas offers a range of beautiful trees in various sizes and degrees of fullness (7.5’ w/ from 2700 – 5000 branch tips) and various light options as well as unlit.
+I have a new prelit flocked tree from them that I am about to unbox…stay tuned!
+And Amazon offers some less expensive Dunhill lit and unlit trees.

 Prepping the Tree